yoco-ws/cliquedit/README.md

 `count` - An integer used to determine how many items will be "printed" with the render method. cliquedit gets the items and stores them as a stack, and everytime the render method displays an item, it will pop it out of the stack.
 This means that if you have 10 items and pass a parameter of `count => 7`, there will be 3 more items left in the stack.
 This is useful because you can pass print the first 7 elements with a particular view, and the next 3 with a different view, somewhere else in the same page.

+`detailView` - For items that have a **full view** such as a blog post or an entire landing page, this parameters defines the path to the full view file.

+#### Single, Full View Items

 ### Plataformas soportadas

 (Todos los navegadores, excepto en la plataforma iOS )